emmyduruc/bingo_app/README.md

 🌐 Overview
 My Bingo game interacts with a theme inspired by the bar “Landgang Brauerei (Bahrenfeld)” where real-life beer BINGO competitions brought excitement.
 Reimagined for a digital format, the app uses numbers and glasses as the theme and is optimized for all devices, ensuring a seamless experience on desktop, tablet, and mobile.

+HOW TO PLAY:

+- Click on the "Draw next" button
+- Match the suggested number to that of the cell if the number does not exist in cell, Click on the "Drawer button" until a number that matches that in the cells is shown.
+- When a user wins, is either you continue or you reset the game.

 ✨ Key Features

     •	Multiple Bingo Wins: Players can achieve multiple bingos across rows, columns, and diagonals within a single game.